Car Collector International

 SpeculativeHorizon: 5–10 years

-Three anchored facts underwrite the McLaren GT investment case at the review date.
-(1) The GT is McLaren Automotive's FIRST dedicated grand tourer (per Wikipedia 'McLaren GT', fetched 6 July 2026, verbatim: 'It is the company's first dedicated grand tourer') and the only pre-hybrid McLaren with a proper 420-litre rear luggage bay under a glazed carbon tailgate — a defined position in McLaren's product history.
-Production ran 2019–2024 per Wikipedia (fetched) and was superseded by the GTS in 2024.
-Total-production figure is NOT published by McLaren and is treated as VERIFY throughout.
+Three anchored facts underwrite the McLaren GT investment case.
+(1) The GT is McLaren Automotive's FIRST dedicated grand tourer ('McLaren GT' 'It is the company's first dedicated grand tourer') and the only pre-hybrid McLaren with a proper 420-litre rear luggage bay under a glazed carbon tailgate — a defined position in McLaren's product history.
+Production ran 2019–2024 was superseded by the GTS in 2024.
+Total-production figure is not published by McLaren; treat any quoted figure as unconfirmed.
 (2) The mechanical package is meaningful supercar hardware — MonoCell II-T carbon tub, M840TE 4.0L twin-turbo V8 at 620 PS / 612 bhp / 456 kW, seven-speed DCT — in a genuinely usable grand tourer, meaning long-term buyers can use the car as intended without compromising the drivetrain.
-(3) At the review date the GT is deep in the modern-supercar depreciation curve — c.30–45% below launch RRP on public record.
+(3) At the most recent review the GT is deep in the modern-supercar depreciation curve — c.30–45% below launch RRP on public record.
 This is a classic mid-cycle price for a modern supercar and can either compress further (short-term downside) or stabilise as the model matures into 'modern classic' status (medium-term upside).
 The GT is NOT a limited-production car and does not have the scarcity engine of the 765LT or Senna, so the investment case rests on model-history significance ('first McLaren GT') and usable modern-classic appeal rather than on scarcity.
 Best long-term holds: documented, single-owner, sub-8,000-mile late-production 2023 cars in desirable MSO colours (Verdant Theme where available) with the MSO carbon exterior pack, factory McLaren luggage set and full McLaren Qualified Service History.
-Buy on documentation, McLaren Retailer service history and originality — not on price alone.
-Flag Verify on any specific onward transaction against subsequent Silverstone / Iconic / Bonhams UK / RM Sotheby's / Collecting Cars direct fetches.
+Buy on documentation, McLaren Retailer service history and originality — not on price alone. on any specific onward transaction against subsequent Silverstone / Iconic / Bonhams UK / RM Sotheby's / Collecting Cars direct fetches.

 Recommended